 - However, this is not a watch designed for a triathlon or outdoor use in general, although there is nothing to prevent it from being used in these situations as long as it is limited to basic functions.

 - It is possible to use certain external sensors with an ANT+ or Bluetooth connection, such as a cardio belt, for example.

 Intelligent coach and training programs

 - The watch makes it easy to create and upload your own custom workouts or upload plans to Garmin Coach in Garmin Connect.
 It makes it possible to program complex training programs with many different phases, such as interval training.

 - Audio and vibration cues inform you of important events during your workouts (e.g. change of pace, heart rate, distance, etc.).

-- It also measures breathing rate, blood oxygenation and hydration, even though these data are not really useful and do not replace regular check-ups with your doctor.
+- It also measures breathing rate, blood oxygenation, and hydration, even though these data are not really helpful and do not replace regular check-ups with your doctor.